ngocaiyeu/dating-app-client/README.md

 # datting_social

 Social networking apps.
-FontEnd written in Flutter.
+FrontEnd written in Flutter.
 BackEnd written in golang.(Is in the process of finishing)

 Include function
 - SignUp, SignIn